Origins: The Global Justice Movement

 Between 2013 and 2016 we filmed and produced short films showcasing life-changing fair trade projects in Ghana and Sri Lanka, told the story of a Native American activist and hemp farmer in Pine Ridge, S.D., made an animated video telling the story of fair trade, and created a documentary about the role of industrial agriculture in climate change.

-We’re proud to be on this journey and look forward to continue making our own path, just as the young activists in Mintwood Media set out to do back in 2000.
+We’re proud to be on this journey and look forward to continuing to make our own path, just as the young activists in Mintwood Media set out to do back in 2000.
 We invite you to walk with us toward a future worth fighting for.